 Funding for YAC programs comes primarily from LA County, United Way, and private donations.

 The Counseling Center supports the mission with emphasis on counseling, education, and prevention.
 The Counseling Center is the original core of LAFC services and continues to offer a full range of behavioral health services for Los Alamos and surrounding counties.

-LAFC is governed by an active Board of Directors, supported by the Executive Director (Jordan Redmond), and Crystal Hollon, the Program Director for the two Youth Activity Centers.
+LAFC is governed by an active Board of Directors, supported by the Executive Director (Jordan Redmond), and Bailey Martinez and Marie Vigil – the Site Directors for the two Youth Activity Centers.